Province V of the Episcopal Church

 Promote Yourself!

 Books - if you have books you have written or books you will recommend, bring those along.
-We have not yet confirmed a book seller table this year, but you can have them with you at your workshop.
+If you would like them sold at the "Book Store" let Heather know and we'll work out the best way for those to be available.

 Swag Bags - Each BPG attendee will receive a bag full of materials and swag.
 We are also creating a digital swag slide show, so you may submit content for that.
 If you have digital or physical swag, a form will soon be available.
 Details about the number of attendees and the mailing address will come in a separate notice.